Questions from New Students, Parents, and Families

 Each bed/frame is different.
 Some are adjustable, allowing for additional storage space below the bed, while others are at a fixed height.
 To get a better idea of what some of our beds look like, you may wish to explore the residence hall photo galleries on our website.

 Some beds can be raised without bed risers, but some cannot.
 Because we do not currently have a standard, students may wish to bring bed risers if they want their bed lofted a bit higher.
 Students may also decide whether to purchase bed risers after they move into their residence halls.

 Please contact the Residential Life and Housing team at ResLife@ClarkU.edu.

-Due to health and safety regulations, electric tea kettles, as well as Keurig and other coffee machines, are not allowed in individual rooms or suites.
+Due to health and safety regulations, most appliances, including electric tea kettles and coffee machines are not allowed in individual rooms or suites.
 Students may bring these appliances to use in the shared kitchens located in each residence hall.